Date Posted: 17-11-2015

 A long-missing painting by Vincent Van Gogh was discovered in Spain by tax collectors who were going through the contents of a safe deposit box.
 The work of art, entitled "Cypress, Sky and Country," is thought to have been missing for about four decades.

 This is a very unusual case.
 Most people who rent safe deposit boxes don’t have items of priceless, rare art.
-Safe deposit boxes are often used to store family jewelry, important documents and expensive electrical items.
+Safe deposit boxes are often used to store family jewellery, important documents and expensive electrical items.

 In Inside Man from 2006, Denzel Washington investigates a bank heist, focusing on the contents of a safe deposit box that provides traces of a mysterious business tycoon's past.